evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 ## Exterior

-You can choose between 9 different paint colors when ordering this model.
+The Jaguar I-Pace EV400, with dimensions of 4682 mm in length, 2011 mm in width, and 1566 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV You can choose between 9 different paint colors when ordering this model.
 Additionally, you can choose between 8 wheels with sizes from 18 to 22 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).